 Club and Room Selections

 There are many clubs that I have joined that have great topics but don’t currently have anything scheduled.
-I may add these as appropriate in the future.

 Unless I note otherwise, any Club listed here is an Active Club.

 If I’ve missed something you feel should be included, please feel free to leave a note in the comments or in a private message.

 When you visit a Club to consider being a member, if Clubhouse has noted there is less than 1 meeting a week, there are no new meetings scheduled in their upcoming meeting carousel and there NO Replays on their page that means they haven’t been active since before November 11, 2021 when Replays started.